-In 2020, Google announced the switch to ‘mobile-first’ indexing, meaning it is vital for ecommerce stores to make sure sites are mobile-optimized now more than ever.
+In 2021, mobile-first indexing is vital for ecommerce stores to make sure sites are mobile-optimized now more than ever.

 This means providing users with a fully responsive site on mobile and paying attention to site speeds too.
 Otherwise, you could lose sales.